Skip to content

 Ages 6-10 (Elementary)

-Developmentally: Understand lying clearly.
+Developmentally: They understand lying clearly.
 Temptation to lie increases (avoid consequences, impress peers).
 Teach: Proverbs 12:22 (God detests lying).
-Discuss: "Why is honesty important?
-(Builds trust, pleases God, reflects His character.)"
-Role-play scenarios: "What if you broke something—what would you say?"
+Discuss: 'Why is honesty important?
+It builds trust, pleases God, and reflects His character.'
+Role-play scenarios: 'What if you broke something, what would you say?'
 Practice truth-telling.

 3